Waldemar Carlsen

 Waldemar Carlsen (29 February 1880 – 28 August 1966) was a Norwegian novelist, newspaper editor and politician for the Labour and Communist parties.

+Biography

-He was born in Kristiania, and moved to Solør at a young age.
-He was the editor-in-chief of local labour newspaper Solungen from 1910 to 1913, and then applied for jobs in other newspapers, such as the editorship in Demokraten in June 1913.
-He did not prevail there, but edited Fremover from 1913 to 1916 and Glomdalens Arbeiderblad from 1916 to 1925.
+Carlsen was born in Kristiania, and moved to Solør at a young age.
+He was the editor-in-chief of the local labour newspaper Solungen from 1910 to 1913, and then applied for jobs in other newspapers, such as the editorship of Demokraten in June 1913.
+Although that bid failed, he edited Fremover from 1913 to 1916 and Glomdalens Arbeiderblad from 1916 to 1925.
 Glomdalens Arbeiderblad became affiliated with the Communist Party in 1923.
-Carlsen remained in the editor chair until he quit his job in 1925 because he did not receive wages anymore.
+Carlsen remained the editor until he quit his job in 1925 because he had stopped receiving wages.
 The newspaper was declared bankrupt in 1926 and disappeared in 1927.